Promoting sporting, cultural and educational links across Europe

 Willkommen Bienvenue Welcome

-The 65th anniversary of the first twinning between Fontainebleau & Konstanz will be celebrated in Richmond from 6th – 8th June 2025.
+The 65th anniversary of the first twinning between Fontainebleau & Konstanz was celebrated in Richmond from 6th – 8th June 2025.

 Konstanz